tlorans/defi-gmx-v2/README.md

 - how to get GMX dao token? -> stake GMX
 - difference between funding fee and borrowing fee

+  - funding fee -> trader to trader?
+  - borrow fee -> trader to LP?
+    - avoid a scenario where liquidity is fully reserved by a user opening equal long and short positions for a small cost
+    - If there are more longs than shorts then longs would pay the borrowing fee
+    - If there are more shorts than longs then shorts would pay the borrowing fee

 - [GMX delegatees](https://www.tally.xyz/gov/gmx/delegates)
 - [Chainlink providers](https://docs.chain.link/data-feeds/price-feeds/addresses?network=arbitrum&page=1)
 - [ABI ninja](https://abi.ninja)